deislabs/mystikos/samples/TEE_aware/dotnet/README.md

 ## Running the sample

-To run the sample in package mode, use `make run` to launch both the server and the local client that will send images located inside `test_samples` for inferencing.
+To run the sample in package mode, use `make run`.

 To run the sample using `myst exec-sgx`, use `make runexec`.
 Note that the `myst-exec` command takes the application configuration as a parameter
 ```